-Network and tour major industrial, corporate cational and cultural facilities in Tolyo, Hiros Kyoto and Nagoya.
-They also stay in the bon Iganese families in Tokyo for two days.
-After reing to their respective countries, fellows proports about their activities, experiences and in stons on the website of the National Associal Japan-America Societies at www.us.japan.org.

-The KKC Fellowship Program enables edu to gain an understanding of current conditio japan through three inter-related perspectives-cation, the economy and culture.
-To become acidimated to Japanese cultural condition acidimated to Japanese cultural culture.
-To become and Japanese cultural considerations.
-We to the "Japan: Through the Eyes of a Child" es to hands on experience with Japanes-solyte re subway platforms and "bullet train" schedules.
+Network and tour major industrial, corporate cuttonal and cultural facilities in Tokyo, Hiros Kyoto and Nagoya.
+They also stay in the hort Japanese families in Tokyo for two days.
+After ing to their respective countries, fellows pureports about their activities, experiences and in stons on the website of the National Associati Japan-America Societies at www.sas.japan.org.
+The KKC Fellowship Program enables edut to gain an understanding of current conduito Japan through three inter-telated perspectives - cation, the economy and caliume.
+To become acclimated to Japanese cultura, Forth America Jows met in Washington for an ortentation leaving for Tokyo.
+During this ortentation fe attended lectures on the KKC Fellowship Pro and Japanese cultural considerations.
+We to the "Japan: Through the Eyes of a Child" es to hands on expertence with Japanese-siyle re subway platforms and "bullet train" schedules.